JHUISI/auto-tools/auto_group/README.md

 			: estimate bandwidth for keys and ciphertext/signatures.

-An example for how to execute AutoGroup on the CL signature scheme with basic options:
+An example for how to execute AutoGroup on the Camenisch-Lysyanskaya signature scheme with basic options:

 	python runAutoGroup.py -s schemes/cl04.sdl -c configCL -o TestCL

 Note that AutoGroup was designed to handle both encryption and signature schemes.